terotuomala/kontena-tig/README.md

 - Datasource (InfluxDB) will be created using `grafana` user.

 ###### Telegraf
-- a custom Telegraf image is being used which includes configuration file that read's certain values from environment variables e.g. InfluxDB username, password and url.
+- a custom Telegraf image is being used which includes configuration file that reads certain values from environment variables e.g. InfluxDB username, password and url.
 - Telegraf agent authenticates to InfluxDB using `telegraf` user.

-### Result
+### How does it look
 ![kontena-dashboard](grafana/kontena-dashboard.PNG)